AGI-Arena/MARS/README.md

 #### Experiments on FineWeb-Edu

+Below are the training and validation loss curves for both GPT‑2 Small and GPT‑2 XL when using our MARS approach versus AdamW.
+As you can see, MARS often yields faster convergence and consistently lower losses across different training steps.

 | Model                 | **GPT-2 small**                                       | **GPT-2 XL**                                       |
 | ----------------------- | -------------------------------------------------------- | --------------------------------------------------------- |
 | **Train Loss**     | <img src="assets/small_train.png" width="350"> | <img src="assets/xl_train.png" width="350"> |